Moving to Karlsruhe, Germany

 We asked people living in Karlsruhe to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Karlsruhe, it is important to pack items that will help you adjust to the climate and lifestyle.
 Pack warm clothing for the winter months, as temperatures can drop below freezing.
 Bring comfortable shoes for walking, as Karlsruhe is a very walkable city.
 Pack a raincoat and umbrella, as Karlsruhe experiences a fair amount of rainfall.
 Bring a few items of clothing that are appropriate for the local culture, such as a nice dress or suit for formal occasions.
 Don't forget to pack any necessary documents, such as a passport, visa, and proof of health insurance.
-Finally, bring any items that will help you feel at home, such as photos, books, and mementos," said one expat in Karlsruhe.
+Finally, bring any items that will help you feel at home, such as photos, books, and mementos," replied a member in Karlsruhe.

 Get Quote